KangasZ/RadarPlugin/README.md

 # 3D Radar Plugin
 ## Description
 This plugin is essentially an ESP you would see in a FPS game.
 It was originally intended for POTD and BA, but surely has uses outside of those contexts.

-This plugin is designed as a relatively advanced plugin and may over time get more useful for non-advanced users.
+This plugin is not necessarily user friendly currently.
 This is a personal project so it is up to my own free time and willingness to support the plugin.
 Feel free to PR or open issues, though there are no garuntees I will look at them and or accept them.

 ## Installation
 To use the plugin, please install the custom repository with the following link: